 - Frequent, painful headaches

-Priorities, responsibilities, and relationships become secondary in favor of getting and using barbiturates, despite any potential negative consequences.
+Priorities, responsibilities, and relationships become secondary in favor of getting and using the drug, despite any potential negative consequences.
 As someone’s addiction progresses, the signs of barbiturate addiction will become more apparent.

 Examples of these signs and behaviors include:

-- Taking barbiturates in larger doses or more often than prescribed
+- Taking larger doses or more often than prescribed

 - Doctor shopping for multiple prescriptions